ahmedcs/REFL/README.md

 **Note each experiment is launched with its own timestamp and all logs and intermediate models are stored in a folder named after the timestamp**

 ## Plotting the experiments
-The experimental results are collected and uploaded automatically via the WANDB visualization tool APIs (\url{wandb.ai}).
 To plot the results, we provide a customizable script that can automate plotting the results by invoking WANDB APIs to get the data and use Matplotlib for actual plotting.
 The script is located in the plots directory and named [plot_exp.py](plots/plot_exp.py) which helps with plotting the results.
 We also give all the commands used for plotting all the figures in the paper as detailed in [plot_cmds](plots/plot_cmds.md), for example to plot the results from experiments of [run_E1](run_E1.sh), invoke the following command: